 This allows us to see regions of your eye which are not normally viewed during a normal eye test and to detect and monitor any findings there.

 What is the 3D OCT Scan?

-How do I book in for a 3D Scan?
+How do I book in for the eye scans?

-An OCT scan is part of the toolkit of a full eye examination, it can be combined with our Advanced Private Eye Examination, or our detailed NHS Eye Examinations if you are eligible for an NHS-funded test.
+The OCT and Optomap scans are part of the toolkit of a full eye examination, it can be combined with our Advanced Private Eye Examination, or our detailed NHS Eye Examinations if you are eligible for an NHS-funded test.
 See our private fees page for pricing details.
 Patients attending for NHS funded emergency appointments can additionally have a scan made as well.

-The scan only take a few seconds to perform, but our optometrists then thoroughly analyse the results, letting you see the full detail of the interior of your eye – we allow around 10 minutes for this.
-No eye drops are required for the scan.
+The scans only take a few seconds to perform, but our experienced optometrists then thoroughly analyse the results, letting you see the full detail of the interior of your eye – we allow around 10 minutes for this.
+No eye drops are generally required for either scan.
 You can telephone, e-mail or pop into practice if you have any queries.

-Conditions detected and monitored by the 3D Scan
+Conditions detected and monitored by the 3D OCT and Optomap Scans